 Understanding a bond quote

-- Price: This is the last traded price of the bond, often expressed as a percentage of the bond’s par value, or the price at which it was issued.
+- Price: This is the last traded price of the bond, often expressed as a percentage of the bond’s par value (defined as the price at which the bond was issued).

 - Coupon: This is the bond’s payment, expressed in dollars (or the relevant currency).